ruby-hyperloop/hyper-router/README.md

 The router is a React component that loads other components depending on the current URL.

-Unlike other compnents there can only be one router on a page.
+Unlike other components there can only be one router on a page.

 To get you started here is a sample router.